Skip to main content

 Retrieving Evaluation Results

-# Iterate through all product evaluations
+# Iterate through all product sessions

 for evaluation in evaluations: